Layers for Skiing

-Layers let you dress for comfort and versatility on the ski slopes to cope with varying, unpredictable mountain weather and for differing levels of activity through the day.
+Dress for comfort and versatility with layers on the ski slopes to cope with varying unpredictable mountain weather and for differing levels of activity through the day.

 Layering is the way to go when dressing for winter sports such as skiing as it provides warmth while allowing flexibility for changing conditions.
 Layering doesn't mean wearing lots of thin layers, but wearing different layers that have different purposes.

 - Base layer - Merino wool is premium, warm, moisture wicking, naturally odor resistant - men's | women's

 - Pants, midlayer - Arctix insulated wind and water resistant - men's | women's

 - or a Bib Overall - Arctix, with extra upper insulation avoids cold spots - men's | women's

 - Tops, midlayer - Fleece and lightweight down are flexible - fleece: men's | women's, down: men's | women's